badman-returns/portfolio-and-blog-app/README.md

 $ npm i
 $ npm start
 ```

-Work is on progress will be uploaded soon.
+Development is still on progress.

 [//]: # (These are reference links used in the body of this note and get stripped out when the markdown processor does its job.
 There is no need to format nicely because it shouldn't be seen.)